sofa-framework/conda-ci/README.md

 ### Important notes

 Since last SOFA release 25.06, the default GUI has changed from Sofa.Qt to Sofa.ImGui.
-Sofa.Qt conda package v25.06 is still not available yet.

 ### Quick install (recommanded)